sockeon/docs/docs/getting-started.md

-# Getting Started with Sockeon
+# Getting Started with PHP WebSockets

-This guide will help you set up Sockeon in your PHP project and create your first WebSocket and HTTP server.
+This comprehensive guide will help you set up Sockeon in your PHP project and create your first WebSocket and HTTP server using PHP's socket programming capabilities.
+You'll learn how to establish persistent connections, handle real-time events, and build interactive applications with bidirectional communication.

 ## System Requirements